5 tips for surviving the Christmas season

 2. Don’t skip meals

 It is much better to eat regular meals and snacks throughout the day, including a snack before the party.
 This will make you less tempted to attack the dessert table and more able to make good food choices.
+Although, let’s be honest.
+It is Christmas.
+So a little of everything is totally ok.

 3. Fill up on good protein and vegetables

 One good thing about Christmas food is that you can usually find some good choices among all of the treats.
 For your Christmas dinner, fill your plate first with meat, vegetables and potato and try not to go back for a second helping.
 When it comes to parties, try to pick healthier options, such as raw vegetables and nuts.
 Make sure you move away from the food table.
+It is so easy to eat when the food is right next to us.
+Distractions are very effective.

 4. Everything in moderation – it is Christmas after all